 You are considered self-employed if you earn money by working for yourself or have set up a business to sell products or services.
-In most cases, the money paid to you is untaxed.
+In most cases, the pay you received is untaxed.
 That essentially means it’s paid to you without any tax deducted so it’s up to you to declare it.

 You are legally required to register as self-employed once the money you get paid (not your profit) goes over £1,000 during a tax year.
 Below this amount, you can avoid letting HMRC know about your business and paying any tax.
-This tax-free amount is known as the trading income allowance but it isn’t always appropriate to use.
+This tax-free amount, otherwise called the trading income allowance, it isn’t always appropriate to use.
 Therefore, make sure you do your research before you claim it.

 Regardless of whether you are making a profit or even need to pay any tax, you’ll need to let HMRC know that you are self-employed.
-This should be done by 5th October following the end of the tax year you first started your business.
+You need to do this by 5th October following the end of the tax year you first started your business.
 A tax year runs from 6 April to 5 April.
 So, for example, if you started your business on 1 January 2022, then you would need to let HMRC know by 5 October 2022.

 Despite this deadline, I would advise you to register as self-employed as soon as possible because they prefer to know sooner rather than later.
 By doing this, you’ll also reduce the risk of receiving an automatic £100 penalty if you forget to do it.

 2. Can You Run a Business Without Registering It?